-The public domain includes the publicly accessible shared spaces of the city centre, including streets, lanes, squares and parks (see Figure 4.3.3.3.1).
+The public domain includes the publicly accessible shared spaces of the Deferred Area in the City Centre, including streets, lanes, squares and parks (refer to Figure 4.3.3.3.1).
 The public domain is also affected by the private domain - the design quality of adjoining buildings, overshadowing, the design and location of building entrances, setbacks and signage.